Pound-foot: Unit

 The name "pound-foot", intended to minimize confusion with the foot-pound as a unit of work, was apparently first proposed by British physicist Arthur Mason Worthington.

 Despite this, in practice torque units are commonly called the foot-pound (denoted as either lb-ft or ft-lb) or the inch-pound (denoted as in-lb).
 Practitioners depend on context and the hyphenated abbreviations to know that these refer to neither energy nor moment of mass (as the symbol ft-lb rather than lbf-ft would imply).

-Similarly, an inch-pound (or pound-inch) is the torque of one pound of force applied to one inch of distance from the pivot, and is equal to 1/12 lbf.ft.
+Similarly, a pound-inch (or inch-pound) is the torque of one pound of force applied to one inch of distance from the pivot, and is equal to 1/12 lbf.ft.
 It is commonly used on torque wrenches and torque screwdrivers for setting specific fastener tension.
-An inch-ounce is a smaller unit, equal to 1/16 of an inch-pound.
+An ounce-inch (or inch-ounce) is a smaller unit, equal to 1/16 of a pound-inch, or 0.7062 newton-centimetres (7.062 millinewton-metres).